vishaltak/gitlab-development-kit/doc/howto/gitpod.md

 ### How to test features only available on SaaS (GitLab.com)

 By default GDK runs as self-managed, but can be switched to run as the SaaS version.
-For more information, see [Act as SaaS](https://docs.gitlab.com/ee/development/ee_features.html#simulate-a-saas-instance).
+For more information, see [Simulate a SaaS instance](https://docs.gitlab.com/ee/development/ee_features.html#simulate-a-saas-instance).

 ## How to update the Gitpod GDK Docker image